bu-rcs/gpu_util/TASKS.md

 - How to tell if a gpu belongs to shared vs buyin?
 When idle no qname
 - Jobname recycle, how to tell what user since missing for many?
 - Duplicate values? whats going on?
 2024-01-21 22:58:02 weird merging time event?
+- some nans when grouping over entire 2024 year...exploring this

 ### 3/10/25